bench-routes/benchdocs/website/content/docs/install.md

 ## Install from source

-Since the project is in active development in early stages, the recent master commits will always be more stable than the alpha releases.
+Since the project is in active development in the early stages, the recent master commits will always be more stable than the alpha releases.
 This makes a lot of sense to install and use the most recent code from development.

 You can install and run from source in 3 ways: